April 18, 2015

 “Huck’s Doggone Day / Grindhog Day” (9/21/91) – Escaped criminals Lou and Murray try to get Huck away from the tree where they buried their loot 50 years prior. / A grindhog infestation leads to the discovery of a subterranean attempt on the First Jellystone Bank.

-“Jellystone Jam” (9/28/91) – Cindy wins a chance to hang with Magilla when he comes to town, but Dixie teams up with Dastardly and Muttley to ensure she gets the prize.
+“Jellystone Jam” (9/28/91) – Cindy wins a chance to hang with Magilla Gorilla when he comes to town, but Dixie teams up with Dastardly and Muttley to ensure she gets the prize.

-“Mall Alone” (10/5/91) – Yogi, Boo Boo, Cindy and Huck try to break into the mall to get Snagglepuss out as two thieves attempt to steal a baseball card.
+“Mall Alone” (10/5/91) – Yogi, Boo Boo, Cindy and Huck try to break into the mall to get Snagglepuss out as two thieves attempt to steal a rare baseball card.

 “Tricky Dickie’s Dirty Tricks” (10/12/91) – Dickie plans to replace Yogi as head of the squad while Mr. Slump and Leroy plot to abduct Augie for ransom.